Building a 20x20 cm desktop cloud chamber - Part 1

 I wanted to build something more reproducible, something that is relatively cheap, easy to build and could run 24/7 if required.
 Since the first tiny Peltier cooler-based cloud chamber I made was a success, I decided to stay with Peltier coolers.
 They are not super efficient, but when they are dialled in correctly, they can produce a large temperature gradient between their hot side and cold side.

-I remembered that while I was browsing AliExpress, I saw a module that has a roughly 20x20 cm surface area and is cooled by Peltier coolers.
+I remembered that while I was browsing the internet, I saw a module that has a roughly 20x20 cm surface area and is cooled by Peltier coolers.
 It is a cold plate with four Peltier coolers sandwiched between a 4 mm thick aluminium plate (cold side) and two large heatsinks with four 8 cm fans (hot side).
 So, as a first step, I bought one of these devices and tested them.
 Based on the heatsink that is supposed to cool the hot side of the Peltier coolers in the device, I already suspected that I might not be able to reach below -20°C. Nevertheless, I tested it to see how much I can squeeze out of the device.
 With the original fans and supply current around 4 A per Peltier cooler, I could reach roughly 2°C on the exposed cold surface.
 This is still 20°C away from my minimum target temperature (-20°C).
 Then I disassembled the device, replaced the thermal grease and tested the cooler again, but this time with a much more powerful fan, but I could barely reach 0°C on the cold side.
 It was very obvious that the heatsinks are not sufficient, they cannot remove the heat from the hot sides well enough.

 6-heatsink CPU coolers.
 Ideal for high-performance Peltier coolers.